 The Miracle Building

 Well, that’s a circular question.
 The main problem with a dome-shaped building is that although it encloses a large volume of space, a lot of that space is not easily usable by humans.
 The slope of the walls means the floor space is effectively limited (more so, the taller you are), and most furniture, having been designed for flat walls and corners, doesn’t fit well.
 There’s also the fact that you need a fairly large lot for a dome of any reasonable height; in urban areas, such real estate may be hard to come by.
+Multiple levels within a dome are possible (thus making better use of vertical space) but those introduce additional engineering challenges—and expense.
 And banks are generally hesitant to provide home loans for dome builders; they’re seen as a risky investment, because there’s no way to gauge their resale value.

-All these issues in no way diminish my enthusiasm for Fuller’s design, because, as he did, I feel that logic and elegance count for a lot.
-Plus—let’s not beat around the sphere—I think geodesic domes look very impressive, and I imagine it would be interesting to live in a space without right angles.
-If fortune ever smiles upon me broadly enough that I can afford to build my own home, you can be certain a dome will find its way into the design somewhere. —Joe Kissell
+All these issues in no way diminish my enthusiasm for Fuller’s design, because I feel, as he did, that logic and elegance count for a lot.
+Plus—let’s not beat around the sphere—I think geodesic domes look impressive, and I imagine it would be interesting to live in a space without right angles.
+If fortune ever smiles upon me broadly enough that I can afford to build my own home, you can be certain a dome will find its way into the design somewhere.